jul-sh/archive-jul.sh/src/pages/career/index.md

 ## Experience

-### UX Engineer at Google, starting 2020.04, London
+### UX Engineer at Google, 2020.04 - present, London

 Working on a project relating to the control of data in distributed systems.